Terrell County Vehicle Impound Guide

 Required Documents

-• Vehicle registration: You'll need the vehicle's registration to prove ownership.
+• Vehicle Registration or Title: You'll need the vehicle's registration or title to prove ownership.

 If You Don't Have a Valid License